evo-lua/evo-runtime/README.md

 * [WebView](https://github.com/webview/webview): Integration with native browser engines for cases when you do, in fact, want to use JavaScript ([Docs](https://evo-lua.github.io/docs/references/api/bindings/webview/))
 * [zlib](https://zlib.net/): Fully-featured compression library that complements miniz for more advanced use cases ([Docs](https://evo-lua.github.io/docs/references/api/bindings/zlib/))

-Note that some of these are still limited to the slower C API, while others make use of LuaJIT's [Foreign Function Interface](https://luajit.org/ext_ffi.html) already.
+Note that some of these are still limited to the slower C API, while others make use of LuaJIT's [FFI](https://luajit.org/ext_ffi.html) already.

 ### Non-Standard Libraries